gabrielfs7/gabrielfelipesoares/_posts/2019-09-11-software-design-architecuture.md

   - Distributed processing.
   - Network.
   - Event Oriented and Object Oriented Programing.
   - ...Any other Technology close to your professional scope.
-Example: An architect for mobile apps, must know cloud computing, mobile programing (ie. Java), UI and so on.
+Example: An architect for mobile apps, must know cloud computing, mobile programing (i.e. Java), UI and so on.

 - **Business knowledge**: An architect must be close to the business in order to clearly understand their needs and find the better approach to create a successful solution.

 - **Organizational skills**: Handle multiple concerns: Security, Performance, Business requirements, technical limitations, deadlines, etc.

 - **Soft skills**: It's true that we use computers to create our applications, but we actually work with people for people.
-It's important to maitain good relationship with colleagues from the team and other departments.
-Make the work environment pleasant and colaborative.
+It's important to maintain good relationship with colleagues from the team and other departments.
+Make the work environment pleasant and collaborative.
 Happy people produce more and do not get sick so often.

 - **Know what is available**: Do not get stuck on your technologies and ideas.
 Always try to find out what is happening in the market, which technologies are available, what can you use?
-I mean, you do not need to know everything in details, but it comes handy when you have a problem to solve and planty of alternatives to nail it.
+I mean, you do not need to know everything in details, but it comes handy when you have a problem to solve and plenty of alternatives to nail it.

 # Software Design